sholtomaud/robo/README.md

 - [x] A robot that is not on the table can choose the ignore any command other than PLACE
 - [x] The robot must respond to MOVE, LEFT, RIGHT and REPORT commands.
 - [x] Input can be from a file, or from standard input, as the developer chooses - STDIN.
+- [ ] Provide tests
-- [ ] Provide test data to exercise the application.
+- [x] Provide test data to exercise the application.
-- [ ] Provide source files & test source files
+- [x] Provide source files & test source files

 ## Constraints
 * The toy robot must not fall off the table during movement.